Cambodia - Children riding to school on bikes.

 Day 6: Siem Reap, and the Angkor Complex

 Explore Angkor by bike!
 Wheel through Angkor Thom South Gate – a fantastic introduction to this amazing area.
-Visit the Elephant Terrace, Royal Palace, Baphuon and the unique Bayon temple (our personal favorite).
+Visit the Elephant Terrace, Royal Palace, Baphuon and the unique Bayon temple.
 In the afternoon, cycle to the famous Angkor Wat, for a tour of this iconic site.

 Day 7: Siem Reap and outlying temples